danroth27/BlazorWeather/README.md

 A Blazor Weather sample app that shows the current weather for your current location and a collection of pinned locations.

+## Setup

+You'll need an Accuweather API key to use their services.
+You can sign up for a free trial - just be aware it's only good for 50 requests/day.

+To setup the API key in the Blazor WebAssembly app, run the app and the run `localStorage.setItem("accuweathertoken", "\"**YOUR TOKEN**\"")` in the browser dev console.
+Clear the API key from local storage when you're done with it

+## Credits

 The weather is supplied by [Accuweather](https://www.accuweather.com/).

 Geolocation is handled using [Blazor.Geolocation](https://github.com/AspNetMonsters/Blazor.Geolocation).